Learn how digital technology can create and reduce anxiety and stress

 Not surprisingly, many people think smartphones and digital technology will be the ruin of us all.
 But I think they said the same thing when The Beatles first hit the airwaves.
 Love it or loathe it, digital life is here to stay.
 I believe there are plenty of ways that we can limit the negative impact of technology and devices and even use technology to manage stress and anxiety instead of creating it.

 “There’s an app for that.”
 This seems to be the standard response to just about anything these days.
 Whether you’re looking for a way to exercise, shop, eat well or meet a new partner!
 As well as apps, there are also smart gadgets and devices to monitor our every move and now our every breath.
-Check out our product page if you’d like to buy a Spire breathing tracker of your own.

 I use a lot of technology and software to help me run my business and my social life, and I have to admit that I get sucked into the social media spiral more often than I care to admit.
 A quick look at Instagram and before I know it twenty minutes have passed and I haven’t learned or gained anything in that time.
 Now that we’re more plugged in than ever, is it actually doing us any good?